Pindad SS1: History

-In 1976 from experiences gained in the field, an idea to create a new assault rifle to replace the existing standard issue Senapan Panjang lit.
+In 1976 from experience gained in the field, an idea to create a new assault rifle to replace the existing standard issue Senapan Panjang lit.
 'Long Rifle' or SP series battle rifle surfaced.
 In 1977 a prototype dubbed SS-77 (Senapan Serbu 1977) was born.
 The SS-77 assault rifle design and operating system were based on the ArmaLite AR-18, with a gas-operated, rotating bolt mechanism.
 It has a magazine capacity of 30 rounds chambered in 5.56x45 mm caliber with Safe-Semi-Auto firing modes.
 The SS-77 assault rifle design includes both a standard long-barreled version and a carbine (short-barreled) variant with a folding stock.
-In 1978, 150 prototypes with foldable stock were produced, 30 were sent to the Army Research and Development Service (Dislitbangad) for testing purposes.
+In 1978, 150 prototypes with foldable stock were produced, of which 30 were sent to the Army Research and Development Service (Dislitbangad) for testing purposes.

 In 1979, the SS-77 was further developed using 7.62x51mm ammunition, resulting in the SS-79 (Senapan Serbu 1979).
 The Indonesian Army (TNI AD) and the Department of Defense and Security (Dephankam) intended to adopt it as the standard infantry rifle, replacing the SP-1 as previously planned.
-However, due to considerations issued by the Agency for the Assessment and Application of Technology (BPPT) in 1982, the decision was not to produce it from scratch due to the lengthy timeframe and high research and development costs.
+However, due to considerations issued by the Agency for the Assessment and Application of Technology (BPPT) in 1982, the decision was not to produce it from scratch due to a lengthy timeframe and high research and development costs.

 As a cost-saving and time-efficient approach, BPPT proposed licensing existing assault rifles that had already proven their durability and reliability in the field.
 During the initial evaluation, six types of assault rifles were considered: the German HK33, the American M16A1, the Belgian FNC, the Swiss SIG SG 540 (Note: The Army magazine specifically mentions "Sig G40" though it's possible it may have been a mistype of "SG 540"), the Austrian Steyr (Note: The Army magazine specifically mentions "Australia" though it's possible it may have been a mistype of "Austria"), and the Pietro Beretta AR70.

-Chief of Staff of the Army's order in May 1978 to the Commanding General (Danjen) of the Education and Training Development Command (Kobangdiklat) was to form a trial team, consisting of related elements, namely:
+Under the order of the Chief of Staff of the Army in May 1978, the Commanding General (Danjen) of the Education and Training Development Command (Kobangdiklat) formed a trial team consisting of related elements, namely: